racacax/mmstatus_public/README.md

 ### Custom migrations
 custom_migrations folder contains multiple scripts that have been used at some point to do some operations.
 They might be useful in some cases, even though they are not supposed to be used for a simple usage.
+### Computed data
+Computed data are stored in the cache folder as TXT/JSON files.
+Those files mostly have JSON content.
+Most files start with function names and end with season id.
+However, some stats are computed in subfolders (top 100 by country for instance).